ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   termination of a connection.
 This property applies to Connections and Connection Groups.
 Received ICMP errors will be available as SoftErrors.
-  Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be properly routed, so applications cannot rely on receiving them.
+  Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
 This is not a strict requirement.
 The default is not to have this option.